XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 ### Install Apache 2.0, MySQL, and PHP 7+

-* Buy or rent an Ubuntu server (I use AWS, but have previously self-hosted).
+* Buy or rent an Ubuntu server (I use AWS, but have previously self-hosted)
-* (Optional) Associate a domain or alias for easy group usage.
+* (Optional) Associate a domain or alias for easy group usage
-* SSH into the server (I prefer PuTTY).
+* SSH into the server (I prefer PuTTY)
 * sudo apt-get upgrade
 * sudo apt-get update
 * sudo apt install tasksel